DWI Defense Attorney in Houston TX

 It’s not uncommon for a DWI case to involve other factors.
 These factors can include having a child passenger, being found with an open container or causing the death of another person.
 All of these related crimes are in Chapter 49 of the Texas Penal Codes, and they will result in steeper fines and more time behind bars.

-An offense that is commonly charged with a DWI is possession of an alcoholic beverage in a motor vehicle.
+An offense that is commonly charged with a DWI is the possession of an alcoholic beverage in a motor vehicle.
 It’s against the law in Texas to have an open container of alcohol in the passenger area of a vehicle.
-It doesn’t matter if the vehicle is being operated or if it’s stopped or parked, you will be charged with a class C misdemeanor that is punishable by a $500 fine.
+It doesn’t matter if the vehicle is being operated or if it’s stopped or parked, you will be charged with a Class C misdemeanor that is punishable by a $500 fine.

 Having someone younger than 15 in your vehicle while driving drunk is another crime you could be charged with.
 Texas takes the safety of children seriously, so you will be looking a state jail felony if convicted.
 A state jail felony is punishable by 180 days to two years behind bars and a fine that can cost up to $10,000.